 Adeline Kell, ND is a naturopathic physician and midwife who works with women and children in the Portland metro area and SW Washington.
 Providing holistic care with a focus on homeopathy, herbal medicine, and nutrition, Adeline enjoys working with women and families to optimize their health.
 She also loves to teach and is an adjunct faculty member in the clinical medicine department at NCNM (National College of Natural Medicine) and teaches Gynecology and Gynecology Skills at Birthingway.
 Adeline lives on seven acres in SW Washington with her husband, their children, and an assortment of two and four legged creatures.

 Celeste Kersey, BA, CPM, LDM is passionate about living consciously.
-Teaching Birthingway's Communication series of courses, being a preceptor for Clinical Training, and facilitating NVC workshops, Celeste is a perpetual student of Nonviolent Communication, Midwifery and Motherhood.
+Teaching Birthingway's Communication series of courses, being a preceptor for Clinical Training, and facilitating NonViolent Communication (NVC) workshops, Celeste is a perpetual student of NVC and Interpersonal Neurobiology (IPNB), Midwifery and Motherhood.
 She has been transformed by her own births in 1991, 1994, 1995, and 2000.
 She began her path to midwifery in October, 1993 in Detroit, MI.
 She found her way to Oregon in 1994 after marrying an organic farmer (Jim) from Canby, OR.
 She attended Birthingway College of Midwifery and apprenticed with a patient and generous midwife near Salem, OR in between birthing a few of her own babies.
-She is part of Northwest Community Midwives in Portland and has her own business, Full Moon Midwifery in Canby.
+She has her own business, Full Moon Midwifery in Canby.
 Her life is enriched by close friendships, personal growth, family, humor, and tropical vacations.